ipetkov/crane/docs/API.md

 * `cargoLlvmCovExtraArgs`: additional flags to be passed in the cargo llvm-cov invocation
   - Default value: `"--lcov --output-path $out/coverage"`
-* `cargoNextestExtraArgs`: additional flags to be passed in the clippy invocation (e.g. deny specific lints)
+* `cargoNextestExtraArgs`: additional flags to be passed in the nextest invocation (e.g. specifying a profile)
   - Default value: `""`
 * `partitions`: The number of separate nextest partitions to run.
 Useful if the test suite takes a long time and can be parallelized across multiple build